 Link to the Pollinator Habitat workshop to be held on September 29th:

-Leaf pick up.
-Medford is one of the two municipalities in New Jersey with the longest tenure of earning the distinction as “Tree City, USA” towns – we live in and next to the famous federally designated Pinelands Natural Preserve; aka the “Pine Barrens.”
+Medford is one of the three municipalities in New Jersey with the longest tenure of earning the distinction as “Tree City, USA” towns – we live in and next to the famous federally designated Pinelands Natural Preserve; aka the “Pine Barrens.”
 We have a LOT of leaves, but rather than dreading fall and enjoying the splendor of their rich colors, make good use of them!!
 Do not clear out your leaves from forested areas - leaves provide ground cover for our wildlife friends, can be used as mulch, protect plants and shrubs in the cold winter months, provide nutritious compost for your trees and plants and make a great fertilizer for your lawn.
 Use your lawn mower to mulch the fallen leaves back into your lawn as you mow.
 These leaves (and grass clippings) provide essential nutrients to the grass and yard season after season.
 Another alternative is to create a leaf compost.
 Leaf composting involves placing all the collective leaves in one area, turning them over once in a while so the leaves naturally degrade over time, creating a rich compost to use in your garden.
 By using your leaves in an environmentally conscious way, not only are you nurturing our Tree City's environment, you are helping yourself and fellow neighbors by saving the tens of thousands of your tax dollars each season spent on leaf collection.
-In the fall of 2015, Medford collected over _____________ cubic yards of leaves and disposed of them at a cost of over $311,500, which is equal to a penny on the tax rate!!
+Medford Township residents recycled almost 17,000 cubic yards of brush and tree parts in 2017!!!
+Medford also collected over 30,000 cubic yards of leaves and disposed of them at a cost of over $311,500, which is equal to a penny on the tax rate!!